Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Future Directions and Challenges

 SAGSIN is inherently a ``system of systems'' composed of heterogeneous assets from multiple domains (space, air, ground, and sea).
 A core challenge is how to create a unified semantic construction process, which can accurately represent diverse network entities and their complex spatiotemporal, physical, and functional relationships across multiple levels of abstraction.
 This requirement goes far beyond simple data-format conversion and instead demands capturing the deeper ``meaning'' of data: from orbital elements and communication payload status of satellites, to flight attitudes and sensor parameters of UAVs, to mission objectives and QoS requirements of ground vehicles.
 Existing ontology-based solutions ease data access but still struggle to make heterogeneous asset data truly discoverable and uniformly interpretable by domain experts\cite{Singh2020DataMF}.

 GOST's most crucial capability lies in establishing real-time, bidirectional data links with physical entities.
-Achieving this in SAGSIN is extremely challenging.
-An ``outdated'' twin is not only useless but may be dangerous, as decisions based on stale or incorrect information can have catastrophic consequences \cite{cakir2023synchronize}.
 Nevertheless, research on GOST synchronization at the semantic and data-association levels remains limited.
 These two levels are deeply coupled with the challenges of dynamic synchronization: synchronization decisions must account for meta-knowledge such as task criticality, data volatility, and application relevance, in addition to the relationships between semantic models and the encoded entities.
 Future research must focus on ``semantic-driven synchronization,'' where synchronization middleware actively queries knowledge graphs to obtain real-time decision support about data flows, thereby transforming a twin from a passive data mirror into an active, intelligent information manager.